-Your kitten will spend a lot of her day grooming.
-Not only does grooming help your kitten look after her coat, but it also controls parasites and reinforces social bonds.
+Your kitten will spend a lot of their day grooming.
+Not only does grooming help your kitten look after their coat, but it also controls parasites and reinforces social bonds.

-Grooming is a great way to build up your relationship with your kitten, because it mimics the social bonds between a mother cat and her babies.
-Try to establish good grooming habits early on – the more you encourage your cat's natural behaviour, the more you’ll understand her and enjoy her company.
+Grooming is a great way to build up your relationship with your kitten, because it mimics the social bonds between a mother cat and their babies.
+Try to establish good grooming habits early on – the more you encourage your cat's natural behaviour, the more you’ll understand them and enjoy their company.

 Playing with the brush

-Your kitten may be nervous when you brush her for the first time.
-Help her relax by letting her play with the comb and brush – she’ll soon get used to them.
-Stroke your kitten very gently all over – particularly on her stomach and in hard-to-reach places – so she gets comfortable with being handled.
+Your kitten may be nervous when you brush them for the first time.
+Help them relax by letting them play with the comb and brush – they'll soon get used to them.
+Stroke your kitten very gently all over – particularly on their stomach and in hard-to-reach places – so they get comfortable with being handled.

 How to groom

 Before you actually start to use the brush and comb, spend a moment stroking your kitten gently.
-Then comb through her coat from head to tail, being particularly gentle around the head.
-Check the condition of her coat and skin, and look for signs of fleas or other parasites.
+Then comb through their coat from head to tail, being particularly gentle around the head.
+Check the condition of their coat and skin, and look for signs of fleas or other parasites.
 Then brush the fur to remove any dead hair.

 Clear eyes and ears